 "Prude," she teased.

 Tyler descended the narrow flight of stairs and went outside the building.
 The street in front of the run-down tenement was dark for midmorning; the district's proximity to the old wall made Ossale Court one of the most dismal parts of the city.
 The wall was cracked and run-down in places, such as the twenty-foot-wide hole that let in the shaft of morning sun spotlighting the front of the building.
-In another half-hour, Tyler estimated, the sun wound have moved and the block plunged back into near-night.
+In another half-hour, Tyler estimated, the sun would have moved and the block plunged back into near-night.
 There weren't many people about, a squatter sleeping in an alley across the way, a tired-looking thrill calling it a night--or a day, as the case may be.
 As much of the Court's life went on at night as it did in the daytime, probably more.

 The four of them seemed to come out of nowhere, flowing out of the alleys flanking the tenement.
 Three boys, one girl, none older than seventeen, all wearing sleeveless vests, tight pants, and crude capes.
 Thorn-vine tattoos gave their faces some ornamentation in place of the usual piercing.
 Surprisingly, all of them carried stout wooden canes, three in hand while the fourth's was tied at his belt so he could free up both hands for using his loaded bow gun.